Red-winged Blackbird, Agelaius phoeniceus

 |

-![]() The Red-winged Blackbird may be the most numerous North American songbird, and with its brilliant shoulder-patches and vigorous springtime displays is one of the most conspicuous.
+![]() The Red-winged Blackbird may be the most numerous North American songbird, and with the brilliant shoulder-patches and vigorous springtime displays of the male of the species it is one of the most conspicuous.
 Its most common habitat is cattail marshes for breeding, and it forages in pastures and agricultural lands during winter.
 The "Bicolored Blackbird," male shown above, is a variant of the species found only in northern and central California, where I live, hence its disproportionate representation here; it may some day be recognized as a separate species.
 Where the typical male Red-wing, shown below, has buff or yellow median coverts bordering the red lesser coverts, the Bicolored's median coverts are black; there are other differences in structure, behavior, and vocalization.
-Bicolored Red-wings share their range in California with the Tricolored Blackbird, males of which have white median coverts, as distinguished from the Bicolored's black and the typical Red-wing's yellow or buff. |
+Bicolored Red-wings share their range in California with the Tricolored Blackbird, a closely-related species, males of which have white median coverts, as distinguished from the Bicolored's black and the typical Red-wing's yellow or buff. |

 |